2023 Best Value Natural Resources & Conservation Master's Degree Schools in the Southeast Region

 Top 10 Best Natural Resources & Conservation Master's Degree Schools

 Our 2023 rankings named American Public University System the best value school in the Southeast Region for natural resources and conservation students working on their master’s degree.
-Located in the fringe town of Charles Town, American Military University is a private for-profit college with a fairly large student population.
+Located in the fringe town of Charles Town, American Military University is a private for-profit college with a very large student population.

 Out-of-state tuition fees for graduate students at American Military University are $7,050 per year.